Daniel-Edminster/ga-hangman-game/README.md

-## Mobile-friendly Hangman game using Dictionaries, JavaScript
+### Mobile-friendly Hangman game using Dictionaries, JavaScript, and ASCII art

 - 2 Modes: ASCII and Potter Puppet Pals
 - Lynch a stick figure or Lord Voldemort